Required

 Many years ago, I can remember being in my then manager’s office just causally chatting about some work related things, when all of a sudden they turned towards me, with a look of fear upon their face, and they said ‘I hope I don’t get found out as a fraud.’
 This was my first real exposure to impostor syndrome and how it can affect anyone, even those you least suspect.

 This manager had always seemed competent and confident at work.
 Apart from the usual little grumbles that most staff have towards their boss, I’d not heard anything except positive things and respect from other people in the office.
 Yet on the inside, this person was struggling with that fear of being exposed as incompetent, of being shown to be a fraud and not up to the job.
-Underneath their outer facade of confidence, they were anxious, fearful and vulnerable like so many others.
+Underneath their outer appearance of confidence, they were anxious, fearful and vulnerable like so many others.

 In fact, impostor syndrome, and the lack of confidence and fear of exposure that goes with it, is surprisingly common.
 That inner anxiety and fear affects and limits many, many people, even those whom you may least suspect.
 It might even be something that holds you back and troubles you in your daily life, leading to self-doubt, catastrophising, fear, regret and anxiety.
 You lack confidence in yourself, worry about being found out and being exposed, and you belittle your achievements, skills and capabilities.